gibsonma/sim-cyborg/README.md

 A problem has been encountered in the New York office. game.js:128 Module failed System tests

+feature #6 - Status display

+A tile view has been implemented which shows the status of all the sites by colour.
+It also restricts your view of the progress of modules and tasks to your home site.

 In addition, there are associated tests in gameSpec.js and the function itself, intervention(gs) is present in game.js and is called in the update function.